VadimDmitrievich/weatherApp/README.md

 # weatherApp
-made as test app for resume
+made as test app for resume.
-will be further developed
+will be further developed.